-Before you read this post please make sure you have Met Your Machine, checked out the Sewing Dictionary and know How to Buy Fabric.
+Before you read this post please make sure you have Met Your Machine, checked out the Sewing Dictionary and that you know How to Buy Fabric.
 Also, please read through and commit yourself to our Learn to Sew Series Pledge.
 THEN you can get started.

 How many times have you heard-“This is easy as long as you can sew a straight line?”
 Well, let’s start with the basics today and learn to sew a straight line.

 Sounds easy enough right?
 Let me just preface this by saying, it takes time and practice to sew a straight line.
-Your lines may not be perfectly straight to start with.
+Your lines may not be perfectly straight to start.
 They may not be perfectly straight for a while.
 That’s OK!
 I promise.
 Just do your best and keep practicing.

 How to Sew a Straight Line:

 First, thread your machine (including the bobbin of course).
 Make sure you have your machine set to sew at an average stitch length (your manual will probably tell you what that is).
+You can take some time to play around with this-testing shorter stitches and longer stitches.

 Then push the reverse button or lever to back stitch for 1 inch (sew backwards over what you just sewed):

 After you have back stitched over that 1 inch, proceed with a forward stitch again.
 You have just created a knot so that your stitches won’t come loose.
+You will do this whenever you sew unless otherwise specified.

 Once you reach the end of your fabric, knot it again.
-(Sew to the end, back stitch for about 1 inch then sew forward again.)
+(Sew to the end, back stitch for about 1 inch, then sew forward again.)

 Raise your presser foot and gently remove your fabric.
 Snip the threads that are attached to your fabric.
 Guess what?
 You just sewed your first straight line!